General Eligibility Guidelines

 award decisions made by ACC's Board of Trustees

 The funding period begins on June 1st of the year after the submission deadline.
 Grant-funded travel must begin within 12 months of that date.
-(In certain cases recipients of a New York Fellowship may begin slightly later.)
+At ACC's discretion, New York Fellowship Program participants may be offered a start date outside this funding period.

 Please note that after notification, additional time is required to administer the grant agreement and process payment requests.
 While applicants are free to begin their projects as early as June 1st, it is advisable to plan for a later start if project planning cannot take place prior to securing funding, or if the money must be received before activities can begin.